janmeie/svo-extractor/README.md

 ## 1. Description

-The goal of my master's thesis is the efficient extraction of morpho-syntactic structures from newspaper articles for semantic information retrieval.
+This repository contains an extractor used to extract morpho-syntactic patterns for semantic information retrieval.
+The extractor was applied on newspaper articles.

 Franzosi proposes that narrative texts - that is, newspaper articles - are characterized by a sequence of events in which there is an actor (primarily human) who does certain things in relation to other actors.
-This so-called actor-action-actor structure corresponds linguistically to a subject, i.e. the first actor, a temporally contextualized verb, i.e. the action, and a syntactic complement or object, i.e. the second actor.
+This so-called actor-action-actor structure corresponds linguistically to a subject, i.e. the first actor, a temporally contextualized verb, i.e. the action, and a syntactic complement or object, i.e. the second actor (Franzosi, 2010).

-My work focuses on obtaining the information that an actor performs a certain action in relation to a second actor or object.
-The plan is to rely on the idea of SVO triplets as a narrative unit proposed by Franzosi.
-However, languages have much more complicated ways of expressing that someone does something in relation to someone or something else; SVO triplets are a simplification.
-As part of this work, I examine newspaper articles and pick out all possible patterns that could express this information.
+My work focuses on obtaining the information that an actor performs a certain action in relation to a second actor or object, relying on the idea of SVO triplets as a narrative unit proposed by Franzosi.
+However, languages have more complex ways of expressing that someone does something in relation to someone or something else; SVO triplets are a simplification.
+As part of this work, I examined newspaper articles and pick out all possible patterns that could express this information.
+In a second step, I examined which patterns can be extracted with spaCy's Dependency Matcher.

 ## 2. Usage